4.32 Conflict Resolution and Grievance Process PolicySee version history

 5. The signature of the aggrieved employee on the dated memorandum.

-VIII.
+VII.
 Grievance Processing Procedure

 If the grievance is accepted, the Associate Vice President of Human Resources or designee will determine the level at which the grievance will begin as described below: